tfabris/BlueGigaEmpeg/README.txt

  WT32i Firmware Upgrade:      https://www.silabs.com/documents/login/software/iWRAP-Firmware-Releases.zip
  Windows FTDI USB driver:     http://www.ftdichip.com/FTDrivers.htm

-Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".

 You must already be comfortable with safely dismantling and repairing your empeg Car in order to safely make this modification.
 I take no responsibility for damage incurred while you are dismantling your empeg Car player.

+Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled "Modify Empeg Car interior for I2S digital audio connection".

 ------------------------------------------------------------------------------
 Bluetooth Chip Firmware Upgrade
 ------------------------------------------------------------------------------
-Note: If you obtained the BetzTechnik board from Tony Fabris, then this step has already been done for you.
-If you obtained the BetzTechnik WT32i breakout board directly from BetzTechnik, then you will need to do these steps.
+Note: If you obtained the BetzTechnik WT32i breakout board from Tony Fabris, then this step has already been done for you.
+If you obtained it directly from BetzTechnik, then you will need to do these steps.

+The firmware upgrade is done with a USB-A-to-micro-USB cable.
+You must supply the cable yourself, since none are supplied with the BetzTechnik board.
+You probably already have a few of these kicking around.

 Steps: